Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Just as I recommend booking your accommodation in St. Jean or in the mountains in advance, I also suggest reserving your bed (and your dinner) in Roncesvalles ahead of time.

 Beds are limited in these early stages, and I like to know that no matter how slow I walk, my bed is waiting for me at the end of the day.
 I strongly recommend that you do the same.
-This route is stunning—so why rush?
+This route is stunning, so why rush?
 I cannot tell you how freeing it is to know this is sorted.

 There are four main accommodation options in Roncesvalles, all within a minute’s walk of each other.

 • Roncesvalles Pilgrim Albergue : The iconic albergue that has sheltered pilgrims for over a thousand years.
-When I first stayed here, I assumed all albergues would be like this—I was in for a shock!
+When I first stayed here, I assumed all albergues would be like this; I was in for a shock!
 This is a fantastic space, with comfortable beds, hot showers, vending machines, and a kitchen.
 For a few euros, you can even have your laundry done!

 • Casa Sabina : Located near the Roncesvalles Hotel, this is another favorite spot for drinks, dinner, and breakfast.
 The rooms are smaller but clean and comfortable, with good showers this is a typical rural pension.
 I’ve had a few good meals here, and it’s a great option for those wanting simple, reliable accommodation.
+Pilgrims also gather for breakfast but it gets very busy!

 • Casa de los Beneficiados : These are self-catering apartments that are also part of the Roncesvalles Complex.
 There are no shops nearby, so you’ll need to bring supplies if you plan to cook for yourself here.
 However, they offer more privacy and are ideal for groups looking for a shared space.